How to translate UTC to your time

 The world is divided up into about 24 time zones.
 We say about because some states, regions and countries shift their times by 1/2 hour from the strict 24-hour divisions.
 Standard time within most time zones is a certain whole number of hours offset from Coordinated Universal Time (UTC), maintained by a large number of very precise “atomic clocks” kept at laboratories around the world, including the U.S. Naval Observatory.
 UTC is the successor to Greenwich Mean Time (GMT), although their exact definitions differ.
-GMT is no longer used within the worldwide community of scientists.
+By the way, the worldwide community of scientists no longer use GMT.

 Translate UTC into your local time